 The accompanying agreement has been drafted in the form of a letter from the Manager to the Artist which we believe is slightly less daunting and more accessible to both parties.
 We have tried to make the language reasonably user friendly whilst still maintaining an appropriate level of precision.

 Accompanying notes for the important elements of the agreement.

 Clause 1: Appointment

 As drafted, this clause limits the Manager’s involvement with the Artist’s career purely to the Artist’s activity within the music industry or to activities (such as merchandising and sponsorship) which arise directly because of those musical activities.
-If you are signing to a Manager who professes to be an expert in music industry management it is sensible to limit his involvement with your career to his field of expertise.
-Obviously, if your career develops in such a way that the Manager becomes involved in areas outside his remit he is likely to expect to be paid his commission but this agreement leaves it open to you to appoint different Managers who are expert in their own field to look after areas such as acting or non-musical writing.
+If you are signing to a Manager who professes to be an expert in music industry management it is sensible to limit their involvement with your career to their field of expertise.
+Obviously, if your career develops in such a way that the Manager becomes involved in areas outside their remit they are likely to expect to be paid their commission but this agreement leaves it open to you to appoint different Managers who are expert in their own field to look after areas such as acting or non-musical writing.